rollup/rollupjs.org/guide/en/03-command-line-reference.md

 $ rollup --config my.config.js
 ```

 You can also export a function that returns any of the above configuration formats.
-This function will be passed the current command line arguments so that you can dynamically adapt your configuration:
+This function will be passed the current command line arguments so that you can dynamically adapt your configuration to respect e.g. `--silent`.
+You can even define your own command line options if you prefix them with `config`:

 ```javascript
 // rollup.config.js